freenas/freenas-docs/userguide/system.rst

 part of a
 `certificate chain <https://en.wikipedia.org/wiki/Root_certificate>`_.

-To create a CA for internal use only, click the "Create Internal CA" button which will open the screen shown in :numref:`Figure %s <create_ca_fig>`.
+To create a CA for internal use only, click the :guilabel:`Create Internal CA` button which will open the screen shown in
+:numref:`Figure %s <create_ca_fig>`.